Skip to main content

 European Commission proposes common specifications for IVDs for parasites, viruses

-EMA New pilot programme to support orphan medical devices
+EMA New pilot program to support orphan medical devices

 AUSTRALIA